Formulas for

 Location-aware calculations

-Feed Country Languages in a Cell's output straight into distance, timezone, or cost math with the spreadsheet functions you already use.
+Feed Country Languages's output straight into distance, timezone, or cost math with the spreadsheet functions you already use.

 The same function works in both apps — install once, sign in with your key, and type it into any cell.